fetchai/carpark_agent/README.md

     sudo apt update -y
     sudo apt-get update
     sudo apt-get dist-upgrade

+once everything is installed you need to reboot.
+You can do this from the terminal

+    sudo reboot

 ### Configuring the Raspberry Pi
 Click on the Raspberry symbol in the top left of the screen.
 Select Preferences -> Raspberry Pi Configuration.